daulettoibazar/Compact_VLM_Filter/README.md

 ### 🚀 Overview

-**Compact VLMs as In-Context Judges** introduces a lightweight, compact vision-language model (VLM) that acts as an **in-context judge** to filter noisy image-text data at scale — without relying on large full-scale VLMs or extra filtering modules.
+**Compact VLMs as In-Context Judge** introduces a lightweight, compact vision-language model (VLM) that acts as an **in-context judge** to filter noisy image-text data at scale — without relying on large, resource-intensive VLMs or costly external API calls.

-> 🧠 Instead of stacking filtration on top of large models, we **trust a small, purpose-built VLM** trained on high-quality data to internally assess alignment and linguistic fluency.
+> 🧠 Instead of stacking scoring modules on top of VLMs, we **test a small, purpose-built VLM** trained on high-quality data to internally assess alignment and quality of image/text pairs.

 ---

 ### 💡 Key Highlights

-- 📦 **Compact VLM** used as an internal oracle
+- 📦 **Compact VLM** used as an internal filtration function
-- 🔍 Filters noisy web data without auxiliary modules
-- 💬 Improves **image/text alignment** and **caption fluency**
+- 💬 Improves **image/text alignment** and **caption fluency** (verified by image/text cosine similarity and caption perplexity scores)
 - 🚫 No extra parameters, minimal overhead
-- ⚖️ Competes with or outperforms large web-crawled datasets
+- ⚖️ Competes with or outperforms larger, noisy datasets in downstream captioning performance

 ---